carpentries-incubator/hpc-intro/_episodes/095-writing-good-code.md

 ```
 #!/bin/bash -e
 ```
+{: .language-bash}

 Exit bash script on error

 ```
 #!/bin/bash -x
 ```
+{: .language-bash}

-Print everything.
+Print environment.

 ```
 env
 ```
+{: .language-bash}

 Print environment, if someone else has problems replicating the problem, it will likely come down to differences in your enviroment.

 ```
 cat $0
 ```
+{: .language-bash}

 Will print your input Slurm script to you output, this can help identify when changes in your submission script leads to errors.

 ## Version control

-In many cases you may be using the same peice of code across multiple enviroments, in these situations it can be difficult to keep track of changes made and your code can begin to diverge.
+In many cases you may be using the same piece of code across multiple environments, in these situations it can be difficult to keep track of changes made and your code can begin to diverge.
 Setting up version control like Git can save a lot of time.

 ## Testing